-Organizing committee (ULiège): Kim Andringa, Lieselotte Brems, Louis Gerrekens, Maxim Proesmans, Laurent Rasier, Erik Spinoy, Kris Steyaert, An Van linden, Patricia Willson
+Organizing committee: Kim Andringa, Lieselotte Brems, Louis Gerrekens, Maxim Proesmans, Laurent Rasier, Erik Spinoy, Kris Steyaert, An Van linden, Marie Viérin, Patricia Willson (ULiège)

-External: Ted Laros (Open Universiteit Nederland), Alejandrina Falcón (University of Buenos Aires), Lieven Vandelanotte (UNamur)
+External members: Ted Laros (Open Universiteit Nederland), Alejandrina Falcón (Université de Buenos Aires), Lieven Vandelanotte (UNamur)

-Scientific committee: Joep Leerssen (University of Amsterdam), Dorien Van De Mieroop (KULeuven), ... (to be completed)
+Scientific committee: Ewa Bogdanowska-Jakubowska (University of Silesia in Katowice), Sigurd D’hondt (University of Jyväskylä), Philippe Hambye (UCLouvain), Joep Leerssen (University of Amsterdam), Dorien Van De Mieroop (KULeuven)

 CONFERENCE VENUE: Liège University, Complexe du 20 Août, Place du 20 Août, 7-9, Liège, Belgium